rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

    :width: 1200
    :alt: Heatmap of user trajectories

-One that plot one can see that some of users have pretty close frequencies of different functions usage.
+On that plot, we can see that some users have pretty close frequencies of different functions usage.

-And we can see that it is helpful to separate groups with different conversion rates.
+And we can see that it is useful to separate groups with different conversion rates.

 .. code:: python